 The ASBSU Judiciary Council and all other judicial bodies are subordinate to the Student Policy Board.
-The appropriate Student Affairs staff members working in their respective areas of responsibility have the authority to establish residence hall councils or standard committees, Panhellenic, IFC, IDC committees to hear cases concerning violations of group rules and regulations.
-The council or committees may recommend to the appropriate staff member sanctions such as admonition, censure, probation, or disqualification and/or loss of privileges.
+The appropriate Student Affairs staff members working in their respective areas of responsibility have the authority to establish residence hall councils or standards committees to hear cases concerning violations of group rules and regulations.
+The council or committee may recommend, to the appropriate staff member, sanctions such as admonition, censure, probation, or disgualification and/or loss of privileges.
 The judicial bodies are subordinate to the ASBSU Judiciary.